FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Displays-and-Graphics.markdown

 # FAQ & Common Problems

 ## "I want to write a graphics driver" - Day 1
+"Woohoo!
+Excited for this!
+I'll get it working in no time and have this amazing UI that's going to be so much better than Windows!"

+...

+No chance.
+Even getting low-resolution displays with just rectangles and lines is hard work (and will take a few weeks or months).
+If you want to support more than just a virtual machine (i.e. actual hardware support) then add even more time for working out how the specific, real hardware that you own works.

+Beyond basic VGA support, you then have to consider the entire graphics stack.
+As a basic example, displaying lines and text to any reasonable quality will require anti-aliasing support, font support, vector graphics (or similar) and if you want to add the cursor, some degree of buffering/layering.
+All of that is the "relatively simple" stuff.
+Don't expect to have an entire graphics driver working in a week because you won't.
+It will take a very long time.

 ## "I want to write a graphics driver" - Day 2
+"Naah that can't be right.
+People must be really good at doing this by now, it won't take long."

+You'll realise soon enough.

 ## "I want to write a graphics driver" - Year 2
+"Yay!
+I reached graphics that are vaguely close to Windows graphics.
+Now then, how do I use the graphics card and/or do video decode and playback...?"

+Well done!
+Impressed you stuck at it.
+Keep going, I'm sure you don't need advice from me by now.

 ## After the graphics driver (or along the way)
+- All the stuff to make use of the graphics
+- Video encode/decode
+- Actually making use of a graphics card
+- UI / UX design and software stack

 ---